A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Setup

 \subsection{Generic grate system}

 The vessel chosen for the simulations is a generic grate system (GGS), which corresponds to the one used in the upcoming experiments.
-It is inspired by industrial grate firing systems, which are, for example, used for the combustion of wood chips or the incineration of municipal waste.
+It is inspired by industrial grate firing systems, which are used, for example, for the combustion of wood chips or the incineration of municipal waste.
 However, since the main interest of this work is in the analysis of mixing and segregation, the grate system is simplified so that particle feeding and discharge are neglected (i.e., the grate system is operating in batch mode).
 Mixing and segregation of the granular assembly are caused by vertically movable aluminum stoking bars.
-15$^3$ polyoxymethylene (POM) spheres of three different sizes (yellow~=~10\,mm, blue~=~15\,mm, and red~=~20\,mm) are considered as granular assembly, which are held by a 320\,mm x 300\,mm x 300\,mm acrylic glass box.
+Four acrylic glass walls are placed around the stoking bars, spanning a volume of 320\,mm $\times$ 300\,mm $\times$ 300\,mm and containing the granular assembly.
 A schematic and the simulated geometry of the generic grate system are shown in \cref{Fig.grateSystem}.
 For more information and results on mixing and segregation within the GGS, see the work of \cite{PaperNikoline}.